anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Verify buddy account has access to the repositories

 Before you proceed, verify yourself.
 Log in into github with buddy account.
-Verify buddy account can access system, bootstrap and cluster repositories from [your organization](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#setup-github-organization), which are:
+Verify buddy account can access system, bootstrap and cluster repositories from [your organization](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#setup-github-organization), which are like:

 * https://github.com/myanodeorg/system
 * https://github.com/myanodeorg/bootstrap
 * https://github.com/myanodeorg/cluster

-### Create Azure hosted service and deployment for the new farm
+### Create Azure cloud service and deployment for the new farm

-In Azure portal create new hosted service.
-Fill the form:
+In Azure portal create new cloud service.

-* URL prefix - the farm name.
-Better be as the name specified in ```farm.json``` above (e.g. ```myanodefarm``` as referred in this manual)
+In ```URL``` fill the farm name ([the same as specified in ```farm.json```](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#update-farmjson)) as domain prefix.

-* Name for the service - use the same name as URL prefix (not must, but easier to manage).
-* Choose region where to place this ANODE farm.
+Choose appropriate region.
+Better be the same as region chosen for [storage account](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#create-storage-account-for-your-anode-cluster).

+### Create production deployment

+Create new production deployment.
+NOTE: ANODE doesn't use staging deployments.

-* Deployment name is insignificant.
+Deployment name is insignificant.

-* In ```Deployment option``` (sometimes called ```Environment```) choose ```Production```.
-We don't use Azure ```Staging``` deployments.
-* In ```Package location``` browse to the location of the downloaded ANODE package file.
-* In ```Configuration file``` browse to the configuration file you've created for the farm.
+Upload [package file](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#azure-package) and [configuration file](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#azure-configuration) you've created.

 NOTE: If you create farm with one instance (in Azure configuration you've specified ```Instances count="1"```), don't forget to check Azure's check box ```Deploy even if one or more roles contain a single instance``` or/and ignore the warning Azure portal may issue.

-Submit the form and wait for all instances to be in the state ```Ready```.
+Wait for all instances to be in the state ```Ready```.
+This would take up to 15 minutes.

-If this doesn't happen, please, recheck if everything is crafted according to this manual.
+If this doesn't happen, verify yourself:

+* Recheck if everything is crafted according to this manual.
-For troubleshooting bootstrap phase, you may need to [enable remote access](https://github.com/anodejs/anodejs/blob/master/docs/TROUBLESHOOTING_SETUP.md#configuring-remote-access).
+* In deployment configuration tab check deployment settings.
+Are all parameters (```Git.user```, ```Git.password```, ```Bootstrap.Origin```, ```Bootstrap.Branch```, ```System.url```, ```Farm.url```) set correctly?
+* If you want to change the configuration, delete the deployment and create the new one.

 ## Try it